 Below are common resources that can be integrated into watershed education in South Sound:

 - Life on the beach is fragile!
-The following video provides a good overview of the marine life in Puget Sound, and the do’s and don’ts when visiting the Puget Sound shoreline.
+Tolmie State Park’s Beach Etiquette is a good overview of the do’s and don’ts when visiting the Puget Sound shoreline.

 - Biomimicry is “learning from and then adapting nature’s best ideas to solve human challenges in order to create a healthier more sustainable planet”